MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

-## How to Pair/Unpair a Sensor
+## <a name="pairwrist"></a>How to Pair/Unpair a Wrist Sensor

-If you need to pair or re-pair a sensor to the phone, follow the step below using the wrist sensor as an example.
+If you need to pair or re-pair a wrist sensor to the phone:

 1)	From the main screen of the mCerebrum app, tap *Application Setup*.